tap-demo/helm-playground/doc/helm-cosign/cosign-sign-helm-keys.md

 Before we can sign with long-lived keys, we need those keys, either via receiving them from a central key management instance, from a KMS (key management system, such as Hashicorp Vault, or generating them - optionally also storing them in a KMS).

-1) For local use, key can be generated using
+1) For local use, keys can be generated using

 ```
 cosign generate-key-pair